ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 ```

 This test makes uses of string streams, which enable you to capture and check
-the output without actually writing to the standard output.
-You'll need to add
-an include file at the top of `tests/Matrix.cpp` for the above test to compile:
+the output without writing to the standard output.
+You need to add an include file at the top of `tests/Matrix.cpp` for the above test to compile:

 ```CPP
 #include <sstream>